Fast-payout icon

 Get updates on the status of the transfer

-Track the transfer request through webhooks that Adyen sends to your server.
-The webhooks provide the status of the request, from the time when Adyen received the request and the transfer was authorised, up to when the transfer was booked and deducted from the balance account.
-Additionally, you can find the estimated arrival time of the funds.
+Track the transfer request through webhooks.
+The webhooks provide updates from when the request is received and authorized up to when the transfer is booked and deducted from the balance account.
+You can also find the estimated arrival time of the funds.

 You can also view the transfer in your Customer Area.